-$^{17}\mathrm{Mortimer}$ (2007) demonstrates this in a market that is consistent with the assumptions in our empirical model.
+14Mortimer (2007) demonstrates this in a market that is consistent with the assumptions in our empirical model.

-&lt;sup>18A second mechanism through which inventory affects demand is stockouts.
+15A second mechanism through which inventory affects demand is stockouts.
 We have no data on stockouts and therefore cannot fully model this issue.
 We estimate demand at the store-title-month level, therefore allowing consumers to substitute intertemporally within a month when a stockout occurs.

-&lt;sup>19For example, this would be the case if title Y is taken on LP or sell-through pricing terms but X is taken on RS or FLF so that the proportion of the rental revenues captured by the store is higher for Y than for X.
+16For example, this would be the case if title Y is taken on LP or sell-through pricing terms but X is taken on RS or FLF so that the proportion of the rental revenues captured by the store is higher for Y than for X.

-$^{20}$ Again the impact of this substitution effect on store profits depends on the contract types of titles X and Y.
+$^{^{17}}$ Again the impact of this substitution effect on store profits depends on the contract types of titles X and Y.